francescoo22/masters-thesis/chapters/2-Background.typ

 == Viper

 Viper @ViperWebSite @Viper (Verification Infrastructure for Permission-based Reasoning) is a language and suite of tools developed by ETH Zurich designed to aid in the creation of verification tools.
-The Viper infrastructure (@vpr-infrastructure) consists of the Viper intermediate language and two different back-ends: one that uses symbolic execution and another that relies on verification condition generation.
+The Viper infrastructure (@vpr-infrastructure) consists of the Viper intermediate language and two different back-ends: one that uses symbolic execution @MuellerSchwerhoffSummers16b and another that relies on verification condition generation @HeuleKassiosMuellerSummers13.

 The verification process with Viper follows several steps.
 First, a higher-level programming language is translated into Viper's intermediate language, which incorporates permission-based reasoning to manage and express ownership of memory locations, similar to separation logic.